JJTofflemire/rustdoc/README.md

 - [ ] seperate `working_dir` and `explorer_dir` so that the explorer expands from root dir instead of only showing the clicked folder

+    - it is difficult to implement this because there are difficulties with managing which directory to write to without messing up the display_explorer function

 - [ ] add dialog to choose folder and remember folder

   - use the [directories crate](https://docs.rs/directories/5.0.1/directories/struct.BaseDirs.html) to access a platform-agnostic cache